 Remove the air filter cover.
 Remove the filter and wipe out any remaining dirt and debris from the housing and cover.
 Check the air filter for a buildup of dirt plugging the filter.

-Solution: If you find your Ryobi air filter is plugged, I recommend replacing it with a new one.
+Solution: If you find your Ryobi air filter is clogged, I recommend replacing it with a new one.
 A filter is usually not very expensive.
 It is an important component when it comes to protecting the engine.
 Follow these steps if your filter is in good condition, undamaged and you choose to clean it:

-A foam-style air filter can be cleaned using a mild dish soap and water.
+A foam-style air filter can be cleaned using mild dish soap and water.
 Wash the filter to remove as much dirt as possible.
 Rinse until the water runs clear.

 Lay flat to dry.
-Once dry, lightly saturate the filter with clean engine oil or air filter oil.
+Once dry, lightly saturate the filter with clean engine oil.
 Squeeze the filter to remove any excess oil.
 Install the air filter and attach the cover.

 Consult your operator’s manual for instructions when cleaning other types of air filters.

 Dirty Spark Plug